 Saturation indicates the intensity or purity of a color.
 A highly saturated color is bright and vivid, while a color with low saturation appears dull or grayish.

-When a color is desaturated, we add white, black, or gray to it, which decreases its intensity and makes it "dirtier" or duller.
-A completely desaturated color is gray, which has no tone or intensity.
+When a color is desaturated, we add white, black, or gray, which decreases its intensity and makes it "dirtier" or duller.
+A completely desaturated color is gray, which has no hue or intensity.

 - High saturation: a pure and vivid color (bright red, electric blue).

-- Low saturation: a softer, pastel or greyish colour (dull red, washed out blue).
+- Low saturation: a softer, pastel or grayish color (dull red, washed-out blue).

 Luminosity (or "Value" )

-Lightness refers to the **amount of light** a color reflects.
+Luminosity refers to the amount of light a color reflects.
 In other words, it's how light or dark a color appears.
-A color with high lightness is light (like yellow or light pink), while one with low lightness is dark (like black, navy blue, or dark green).
+A color with high luminosity is light (like yellow or light pink), while one with low luminosity is dark (like black, navy blue, or dark green).

-Lightness can be adjusted by adding white (to lighten the color) or black (to darken it).
-This determines whether a color appears "bright" or "gloomy."
+The brightness can be adjusted by adding white (to lighten the color) or black (to darken it).
+This determines whether a color appears "bright" or "dark."

-- High luminosity: light colours (light yellow, light blue).
+- High luminosity: light colors (light yellow, light blue).

-- Low light: dark colors (brown, navy blue).
+- Low luminosity: dark colors (brown, navy blue).

 Hue

-Sometimes synonymous with "hue," hue is not always considered a stand-alone aspect, but in some contexts is used to refer to the variation in color within a specific hue.
-It is a way of shading or changing a color by adding different mixtures of other colors.
-In more technical usage, hue refers to the subtle nuances within a hue that vary depending on its saturation and lightness.
+Sometimes synonymous with "tone," hue isn't always considered an independent aspect, but in some contexts it's used to refer to color variation within a specific hue.
+It's a way of adding nuances or changes to a color by incorporating different mixtures of other colors.
+In more technical usage, hue refers to the subtle nuances within a tone that vary depending on its saturation and lightness.

-For example, a "tinted red" might refer to a red with a hint of blue or yellow that slightly changes its original hue.
+For example, a "nuanced red" could refer to a red with a hint of blue or yellow that slightly changes its original hue.